Mission Statements, Philosophy and Beliefs

 Educational Process: Master's Curriculum

-- AACN, 1998.
+- American Association of Colleges of Nursing, (2008).
 The Essentials of Baccalaureate Education for Professional Nursing Practice.
-Washington, DC: Author, p.
-15.
+Washington, DC.

 - Giger, J. and Davidhizar, R. (1995) Transcultural nursing: Assessment and intervention.
 St. Louis: Mosby Year-book.